antsouchlos/weihnachtsbasar/README.md

 A registration website for the Christmas bazaar of the German School of Athens.

+This project is split in two parts:
+* The `flutter` directory contains the frontend code, developed using [flutter](https://flutter.dev/).
+* The `python` directory contains the backend code, implementing a REST API using [flask](https://flask.palletsprojects.com/en/3.0.x/).

 ## Build and run

 For all following commands, it is assumed that the working directory